Physical Spirituality

 Many believe that their psychedelic experience of universal connectedness has revealed their "true self", meaning that they regard their everyday experience of separation to be an illusion, one to be cast off at a more advanced stage of spiritual development.
 This book has shown that though the psychedelic experience of universal connectedness can reveal a Cosmic Self, one's everyday, separate self is not an illusion but a valid means of coping with the architectivity that permeates our planetary existence.

-While many teach that our spiritual failure arises from the loss of a primordial innocence, this book has shown that living at a planetary scale means that connectedness is not our natural state - separateness is - and that competence in connective spirituality is something we acquire rather than restore, much like an acquired taste: One has to learn to recognize it, what facilitates it and how to enjoy it.
+While many teach that our spiritual failure arises from the loss of a primordial innocence, this book has shown that living at a planetary scale means that connectedness is not our natural state - separateness is - and that competence in connective spirituality is something we develop rather than restore, much like an acquired taste: One has to learn to recognize it, what facilitates it and how to enjoy it.

 An experience of profound connective harmony - being joyful for the Cosmic Deity and an epiphanic experience for us - would be experienced as being beautiful both by it and by ourselves.
 The creation of complex architectures, on the other hand, would only be a source of joy to us and to an architective deity when we and it have an appreciation of creativity.
 We often have such an appreciation but our Planetary Deity does not.
 The beauty to be found in architective creation is only valued by our human (and possibly other animal) sentiences, whether it be in a work of art, the complexity of a leaf, a monumental cathedral or a human face.
 What I am trying to say is that any appreciation of beauty in the complexity of architective construction (at least here on planet Earth) is limited to us and to our more benign cultural institutions (in their roles as hierarchical deities).
-Our Planetary Deity appears to only find beauty in the complex intrigues of human sociality and in the spectacles of titanic disruptions.
+Our Planetary Deity appears to only find beauty in the dramas of human sociality and in the spectacles of titanic disruptions.

 Vocabulary